Skip over main navigation

 What is Auditory Verbal therapy?

-Auditory verbal therapy is a highly specialist early intervention programme which equips parents with the skills to maximise their deaf child’s speech and language development.
+Auditory Verbal therapy is a family-centred, early intervention approach which equips parents and caregivers with the tools needed to support the optimum development of their deaf child’s listening and spoken language.

 • Training to be an Auditory Verbal Therapist